Introduction

 1. Clone the ecosystem-test-scripts repository

-The ecosystem test scripts are hosted on the Mozilla Github and can be cloned using the method of your choice (see Cloning a repository).
+The ecosystem test scripts are hosted on the Mozilla Github and can be cloned using the method of your choice (see Github Cloning A Repository).
 Contributors should follow the Contributing Guidelines and Community Participation Guidelines for the repository.

 2. Create a CircleCI API Token